openstack/magnum/doc/source/dev/dev-manual-devstack.rst

     ./stack.sh

-Note: If using the m-1 tag or tarball, please use the documentation shipped with the milestone as the current master instructions are slightly incompatible.
+**NOTE:** If using the m-1 tag or tarball, please use the documentation shipped with the milestone as the current master instructions are slightly incompatible.

 Prepare your session to be able to use the various openstack clients including